 If you’re not sure which oils to buy these days, and which to skip, you’re definitely not alone.
 The world of cooking oils can be really confusing — with all the talk about different methods for “pressing” the oils, ideal cooking temperatures, various smoke points and so on.
-Then there’s the whole issue of whether or not certain oils are healthy or not.

 - 14 grams fat (about 10 percent of which is saturated fat, 16 percent monounsaturated and 70 percent polyunsaturated)